 Quality and Dosage Are Important

-As we saw earlier, the abuse of prescription nootropics like Adderall could lead to stress and anxiety, which are factors in hair loss.
+Misusing prescription nootropics like Adderall can lead to stress and anxiety, which may contribute to hair loss.

 References: